hackolade/docs/Studio/Azureinstance.md

 ## &#50;) Control Plane

-The REST API connection should be enabled and all the proper parameters provided if you wish for Hackolade to retrieve additional Azure metadata such as: tags, location and region replication, automatic failover, virtual network filter and rules, and IP-range filter.&nbsp;
+The REST API connection must be enabled and all the proper parameters provided if you wish for Hackolade to retrieve additional Azure metadata such as: tags, location and region replication, automatic failover, virtual network filter and rules, and IP-range filter.&nbsp;

 &nbsp;